OpenPrinting/openprinting.github.io/_posts/2022-10-20-OpenPrinting News - October 2022.md

 Snapping Flutter-based applications

-Note that if you have no knowledge about Snap, you should first attend one of the first two workshops before you you dive into the advanced topics of the other three.
+Note that if you have no knowledge about Snap, you should first attend one of the first two workshops before you dive into the advanced topics of the other three.

 And to get some deeper knowledge, there are also many talks about Snap available.